Addendum One Carbon Dioxide

 By looking at annual averages (thereby averaging out seasonal effects) and adjusting for temperature variations, the progression of carbon dioxide’s contribution to the total Greenhouse effect may be plotted against CO2 concentration.

 The green line is of the form proposed by Arrhenius which is the form proposed by Anointed Modellers.
-The green line which best fits the Cardinal model calculations (the red circles on the above graph) is CO2 WM-2 = 5.734 * ln(CO2 ppm).
+The green line which best fits the Cardinal model calculations (the red circles on the above graph) is CO2 WM-2 = 5.7 * ln(CO2 ppm).

-Where: a = 34.067 and b = 0.00941
+• Where: a = 34 and b = 0.009

-Note hyperbolic tangent (tanh) is a mathematical function that describes various physical processes involving radiation interaction with matter.
+Note hyperbolic tangent [tanh] is a mathematical function that describes various physical processes involving radiation interaction with matter.
 This is further discussed in addendum three.

 Note: the red line shown above is a best-fit empirical relationship and the parameter values giving the best-fit are not underpinned by theoretical calculations.
 This argues that the relationship which fits the ‘real world’, although determined empirically, is superior to the theoretical calculation resulting from the circular reasoning of the Anointed modelers.

 The value for ‘doubling’ from 277 to 554 ppm is 0.366 WM-2 derived from this empirical curve.
-The increment from tripling to 831 ppm is minimal as the ‘flat’ part of the tanh() curve has been reached.
+The increment from tripling to 831 ppm is minimal as the ‘flat’ part of the [tanh] curve has been reached.

 The Arrhenius ‘doubling’ from 277 to 554 ppm is 3.97 WM-2.
 The increment from ‘tripling’ is a further 2.32 WM-2.

-The emissions from high altitude carbon dioxide from the warming zone of the mid to upper Stratosphere may be increased by the increased concentration since pre-industrial times.
-As these emissions predominantly come from the main absorption/emission peaks where effective density (number density times absorption cross-section) is sufficiently boosted they may be expected to follow a steeper part of the tanh curve than is observed in the Troposphere.
+As these emissions predominantly come from the main absorption/emission peaks where effective density (number density times absorption cross-section) is sufficiently boosted they may be expected to follow a steeper part of the [tanh] curve than is observed in the Troposphere.